Referer spoofing: Application

 Some websites, especially many image hosting sites, use referer information to secure their materials: only browsers arriving from their web pages are served images.
-Additionally a site may want users to click through pages with advertisements before directly being able to access a downloadable file — using the referring page or referring site information can help a site redirect unauthorized users to the landing page the site would like to use.
+Additionally a site may want users to click through pages with advertisements before directly being able to access a downloadable file – using the referring page or referring site information can help a site redirect unauthorized users to the landing page the site would like to use.

 If attackers acquire knowledge of these approved referrers, which is often trivial because many sites follow a common template, they can use that information combined with this to exploit and gain access to the materials.

 Spoofing often allows access to a site's content where the site's web server is configured to block browsers that do not send referer headers.
 Website owners may do this to disallow hotlinking.

-It can also be used to defeat referer checking controls that are used to mitigate Cross-Site Request Forgery attacks.
+It can also be used to defeat referer checking controls that are used to mitigate cross-site request forgery attacks.

 Tools

 Several software tools exist to facilitate referer spoofing in web browsers.
-Some are extensions to popular browsers such as Mozilla Firefox or Internet Explorer, which may provide facilities to customise and manage referrer URLs for each website the user visits.
+Some are extensions to popular browsers such as Mozilla Firefox or Internet Explorer, which may provide facilities to customize and manage referrer URLs for each website the user visits.

 Other tools include proxy servers, to which an individual configures their browser to send all HTTP requests.
 The proxy then forwards different headers to the intended website, usually removing or modifying the referer header.
 Such proxies may also present privacy issues for users, as they may log the user's activity.